maikmerten/QTexomatic/README.md

 | `pakfile` | `set pakfile textures.pak` | Specify the file-name for the output PAK-file.
 Defaults to "pak0.pak"|
 |`waddither`| `set waddither 0.4` | Specifies the strength of the dithering applied to the image when converting to the 8-bit Quake-palette.
 Defaults to 0.25.|
 |`wadfile`| `set wadfile textures.wad`| Specify the file-name for the outpu WAD-file.
 Defaults to "output.wad".|

+## Compiling QTexomatic

+Unless you want to modify QTexomatic, you won't need to compile QTexomatic yourself.
+Simply grab a release binary.

+The support for Quake texture formats is provided by [QuakeTextureTool](https://github.com/maikmerten/QuakeTextureTool).
+If QuakeTextureTool is installed in your local maven repository (`mvn clean install`), then invoking `mvn clean package` in this directory should create an executable `jar`-archive with all necessary dependencies in the `target`-directory .